-Ayahuasca brewing | Indigenous peoples always knew that the problem of our mind— or sickness, as they called it–, can be treated with plants.
-This is done, for example, by the ayahuasca of Amazonian people.
-Religions also talk about the hereditary human sickness, but they cannot heal anyone because—as it seems— our disorder is genetic in nature.
+Ayahuasca brewing | Indigenous peoples always knew that the problem of our mind— or sickness, as they called it—can be treated with plants.
+That is done, for example, by the ayahuasca of the Amazonian people.
+Religions also talk about hereditary human sickness, but they cannot heal anyone because—as it seems— our disorder is genetic.
 Ayahuasca’s potency, as with psychedelics in general, is neurochemical.
-It is perhaps one of the best medicines man has ever come up with.
+It is perhaps one of the best medicines humans have ever come up with.
 Photo by Apollo (Flickr)

 Lost and found

 On top of that, psychedelics also tell us how we’ve developed from prehumans to modern humans: they reveal our evolution isn’t progress but a regression.
 They indicate that the nature of human development is an illusion.
 We are not superior animals but failed ones.
 Those above were the reason for worshipping animals once.
 Psychedelics can tell us mental genetic defect and reveal our weaknesses, but they also help us accept them.
 They fix the error in our twisted minds and temporarily restore the lost adulthood we used to have before our permanent awareness.
 They let us feel that we are part of nature and feel gratitude and happiness about it.
 Moreover, by healing traumas of childhood and adolescence, psychedelics also reveal the original adulthood’s immense natural healing power.